spion/genny/README.md

 });
 ```

-Want to catch all uncaught exceptions?
-You can pass a callback argument to
+Alternatively, you can pass a callback argument to `genny.run`:
-`genny.run`:

 ```js
 genny.run(function* (resume) {